priyadharshnisekar-2802/Programming-Portfolio-ADPP/README.md

 # Programming-Portfolio-ADPP

-This repository showcases programming assignments completed during the ADPP course at CIC Center in C, C++, and Python.
+This repository showcases programming assignments completed during the ADPP course at CSC Center in C, C++, and Python.

 ## C
 - Pay Slip Generator for employee details